tdhawale/Interactive_Data_Visualization/meeting_minutes_24April20.md

-# Minutes from 2019-04-24
+# Minutes from 2019-04-01

-Start: 13:00
+Start: 16:00
-End: 13:42
+End: 16:38

 ## Participants

-Check [X] people who were in the meeting.
+Members present for the meeting

 - [X] Lameya
-- [X] Aluri Jagan Mohini
+- [X] Jagan Mohini
-- [ ] Prajwal
 - [X] Tejas Ravindra
 - [X] Asmaa
 - [X] Indranil
 - [X] Priyanka
 - [X] Pavitra
-- [ ] Al Rahat
 - [X] Nayela Tasnim
-- [ ] Anirudh
 - [X] Chethan Lokesh
 - [X] Abdul
 - [X] Nils Luca
 - [X] Kunal
 - [X] Stefan
-- [X] Asmaa
-- [X] Shraddha Pawar
+- [X] Shraddha

 ## ToC

-Team AICON had their first weekly meeting with the advisors.
-The advisors provided a brief about organizational stuff and cleared the doubt of the participants regarding the mini seminar and the things to care for the outline of the seminar.
+Weekly Meeting addressing questions related to intermediate draft submission.
+The advidors also briefed us about the RL problem solving task that we have to implement in a group.
 ### Administrative

-Updating Time Sheet (Google spreadsheet)
-- Participants please update the time sheet before the advisory meetings.
-- Please be little specfic about the work done.
+- The presentation of the mini seminar will be on 5th June 2020 starting at 11 a.m.
+- The group presentation of the assigned task will be on the same day after the mini seminar presentations.

 ### Development

-- For the mini seminar participants need to write the outline of the seminar.
-Main features for the outline
-- Giving a brief about the understanding in your own words.
-- Plagiarism should be avoided at all cost.
-- Write the outline with the context of the author X.Y.Z not as yourself.
-- Participants can add figures or diagrams but please mention its source.
-- Provide the main idea behind and skip some content which are not that useful.
-- Reading the outline the advisors should be able to get the whole idea about your paper.
+- Form a group to solve problems mentioned in the git repository (pracical implemention in groups).
+- Select a topic which your group will be working on.
+- Each group should select a different topic, and should implement the problem solution on at least one enviornment.
-- 4 pages strictly.
+- Intermediate report limit is 4 pages including references.
-- Use the latex formate given or participants can use the IEEE standard paper.
+- If reference section is consuming too much space, use survey that includes the reference papers instead of mentioning all the references.

 ## Action points
-- Updating time sheet individually before the weekly meeting.
-- Stricly take care of the given deadlines
+- [X] Form groups and select a topic.
-- Work on the outline for the mini seminar
+- [X] Start working on the selected topic.